 Go immediately left from at the start of Metroid: Zero Mission and you’ll find the Morph Ball upgrade exactly where it was in the original Metroid.
-The remake modernizes the first adventure of galactic bounty hunter Samus Aran, bringing it to the standards set by one of the greatest games of all time: Super Metroid.
+This is the first in a series of discoveries that shows how the remake beautifully modernizes galactic bounty hunter Samus Aran’s first adventure that celebrates the past while recognizing the journey her series embarked on following it, rebuilding the original release in the structure of influential classic Super Metroid.

-The game from there applies the legendary SNES classics structure as Samus navigates the depths of the planet Zebes, finding new weapons that allow her to go further, tearing through the Space Pirate armada before encountering the parasitic Metroid life forms and the evil Mother Brain.
-You’ll be collecting items and abilities including the Super Missiles, Power Bombs and Speed Boosters, moves that became staples with the third game.
+True to the series’ structure, you’ll be systematically collecting items and abilities, but this time acquiring ones unavailable in the first game including Super Missiles, Power Bombs and Speed Shoes.
 The design fleshes out a game that was more ambitious than the tech of the time would allow, implementing enough new content to ramp up the pace without padding the adventure.

 And Zebes is a beautiful world to explore.
-The fantastic sprite work is appropriately minimalist to accentuate the eerie tone of the alien planet.
+The fantastic sprite work is appropriately minimalist to accentuate the eerie, haunting tone of the alien planet that is unrivaled in videogames.
 Samus is well detailed, coming off as both sleek and strong.
 The environments are dripping with atmosphere and reveal the unfolding story.
-To make the narrative more explicit, animated cutscenes accompany key beats including Ridley’s arrival on the planet and the introduction of the Metroid’s.
-They’re simple but lend decent context to the implicit story without being intrusive.
+With the improved sprite work, the background images gave the environments new depth and painted a world with a diverse set of natural environments and architecture.

 DEVELOPER: Nintendo R&D1